 - Behaviour analysis

 The module aims to provide an introduction to the way in which psychologists study human behaviour.
 Students will be introduced to the dominant theoretical approaches within Psychology in order to understand how each approach studies and explains behaviour differently.
-Students will then apply this knowledge about the different theoretical approaches to evaluate how each approach explains and treats various mental health conditions such as depression, anxiety, schizophrenia, eating disorders and addictive behaviours.
-Students will learn some of the key principles of behaviour analysis and how they can be applied to behavioural medicine.
+Students will then apply this knowledge to consider different explanations and treatment of various mental health conditions such as depression, anxiety, schizophrenia, eating disorders and addictive behaviours.
+Students will learn some of the key principles of behaviour analysis and how they can be applied to behavioural medicine and health behaviours.
 Students will attend two tutorials that will provide an introduction to the difficulties and controversies surrounding the mental health conditions covered in the lectures, and the ethical challenges surrounding the facilitation of behaviour change.
-Tutorial one will involve discussion of how and why we diagnose mental health conditions and some of the controversy surrounding the DSM-V. Tutorial two will involve the ethical considerations of utilising punishment to facilitate behaviour change.
+Tutorial one will involve discussion of the advantages and disadvantages of how we diagnose mental health conditions.
+Tutorial two will involve the ethical considerations of utilising punishment to facilitate behaviour change.

 This module will build upon knowledge acquired in PM137 Introduction to Medical Psychology with regard to mental health (depression, anxiety, schizophrenia, eating disorders and addictive behaviours) by exploring contemporary research into the causes and treatment of these conditions.
-Students will learn about third wave psychological intervention (such as Acceptance and Commitment Therapy,Mindfulness Based Stress Reduction) as a way of treating mental health problems.
-Students will consider some of the current debates surrounding diagnosis of mental health problems.
+Students will learn about third wave psychological intervention (such as Acceptance and Commitment Therapy,Mindfulness Based Stress Reduction) as a way of treating mental health problems. .
 In this module students will be introduced to the field of Health Psychology including some key models of health behaviour, psychological aspects of illness (for example the doctor-patient relationship, non-compliance with treatment), psychological aspects of pain, and psychological aspects of stress.

-This module will explore the use of home based educational interventions to support the development of people with Autism and how these approaches could be incorporated within the clinical and social care services as part of an overall integrated management strategy.
+This module will explore the various interventions and approaches utilised in the management of Autism, including the medical management of co-occurring conditions.
+It further explores the use of educational interventions to support the development of Autistic people and how these approaches could be incorporated within the clinical and social care services as part of an overall integrated management strategy.
 Additionally, this module will discuss how you can involve parents and caregivers in a supportive role for the management of Autism.